 The values endeavour to reflect the culture that prevails or should prevail in the municipality.
-These are our beliefs, commitments and principles that guide everyday decision-making whether consciously or subconsciously.
-In a municipality with a firm set of values that are clearly communicated, well understood and shared, people will be able to make sound decisions that are in line with what the municipality truly believes.
-In light of the abovementioned, the following value system has been adopted:
+These are our beliefs, commitments, and principles that guide everyday decision-making whether consciously or subconsciously.
+In a municipality with a firm set of values that are clearly communicated, well understood, and shared, people will be able to make sound decisions that are in line with what the municipality truly believes.

-We subscribe to the principles of "Batho Pele "which can be summarised as follows:
+The Prince Albert Local Municipality subscribe to the principles of "Batho Pele" which can be summarised as follows:

-- Consultation: Citizens should be consulted about service levels and the quality of services to be rendered; - Standard of services: Citizens must be made aware of what to expect in terms of the level and quality of services that will be rendered; - Accessibility: All citizens should have equal access to the services that they are entitled to; - Courtesy: All citizens should be treated with courtesy and consideration; - Information: Citizens must receive full and accurate information about the services that will be rendered; - Transparency: Citizens should be informed about government departments' operations, budgets and management structures; - Redressing: Citizens are entitled to an apology, an explanation and remedial action if the promised standard of service is not delivered; - Value for money: Public services should be provided economically and effectively; - Co-operative governance: As a partner in governance we will promote and constructively participate in regional, provincial and national programmes; and - Capacity building: for all involved in the municipality.
+- Consultation: Citizens should be consulted about service levels and the quality of services to be rendered. - Standard of services: Citizens must be made aware of what to expect in terms of the level and quality of services that will be rendered. - Accessibility: All citizens should have equal access to the services that they are entitled to. - Courtesy: All citizens should be treated with courtesy and consideration; - Information: Citizens must receive full and accurate information about the services that will be rendered. - Transparency: Citizens should be informed about government departments' operations, budgets, and management structures. - Redressing: Citizens are entitled to an apology, an explanation, and remedial action if the promised standard of service is not delivered. - Value for money: Public services should be provided economically and effectively. - Co-operative governance: As a partner in governance, we will promote and constructively participate in regional, provincial, and national programmes. - Capacity building: For all involved in the municipality.